 Male and female students with low academic achievement are twice as likely to become parents by their senior year of high school, compared to students with high academic achievement.

-Students living in low-income and under-served cities in New England are facing a complex set of experiences and circumstances.
-Many urban youth lack positive relationships in their lives.
-The lack of support and guidance results in unacceptable graduation rates across New England: These dropout rates correlate to serious issues:
+Students living in low-income, underserved and overlooked cities in New England are facing a complex set of problems.
+Many of them lack positive adult relationships in their lives.
+The lack of support and guidance results in unacceptable graduation rates, and these dropout rates correlate directly to serious social issues: